Whimsy Stick

 Build handler engagement so you become the most interesting thing

-A high prey drive dog that has no structured outlet sees the environment as the only reliable source of predatory stimulation.
-Once daily drive sessions are running and the handler is controlling the most satisfying predatory experience the dog has, the handler becomes more valuable than random environmental stimuli.
-This engagement shift is what makes recall training possible with a high prey drive dog.
-The recall is not competing with the squirrel in the abstract.
-It is competing against a squirrel when the dog already has a reliable daily outlet that is more structured and satisfying than a random chase.
+A high prey drive dog with no structured outlet sees the environment as the only source of predatory action.
+Once daily drive sessions are running and the handler controls the most satisfying predatory experience, the handler becomes more valuable than random stimuli.
+That engagement shift is what makes recall training possible with a high prey drive dog.
+The recall is not competing with the squirrel in the abstract, it is competing against a squirrel when the dog already has a reliable daily outlet that is more structured and satisfying.
 That changes the equation significantly.
-Practice name response, hand targets, and handler engagement games during the low-arousal post-session settle window when the dog is most receptive.

 Post-session training window